Course overview

 How is the course delivered and assessed?

-- You will be assigned a work based college trainer who will guide you through your apprenticeship in conjunction with your employer in the workplace
+You will be assigned a work-based college trainer who will guide you through your apprenticeship in conjunction with your employer to help you pass this assessment and provide support and guidance.

 Future career and study opportunities